 Thermal tests

-Requirements applicable to thermal vacuum and thermal ambient tests
+Requirements applicable to thermal vacuum test and thermal test at mission pressure

 ECSS-E-ST-10-03_0750175

-Both thermal vacuum and thermal ambient tests shall be performed for space segment equipment that operate under a non-vacuum environment after having been exposed to vacuum.
+Both thermal vacuum test and thermal test at mission pressure shall be performed for space segment equipment that operate under a non-vacuum environment after having been exposed to vacuum.

-For example, in the case of a planetary mission, the space segment equipment is tested in vacuum and in the mission atmosphere pressure.
+1 For example, in the case of a planetary mission within an atmosphere, the space segment equipment is tested in vacuum and in the mission atmosphere pressure.

+2 At space segment equipment level, the version C of ECSS-E-ST-10-03 does not consider a thermal test at room pressure (also called "thermal cycling", by example, in US standards and in the version A of ECSS-E-ST-10-03).

+3 At space segment equipment level, clause 5.5.4.4 of ECSS-E-HB-10-03 gives guidelines for assessment of alternative thermal testing approaches using room pressure temperature cycling tests.

 ECSS-E-ST-10-03_0750176

-Thermal balance phase(s), if required, shall be included in the thermal vacuum or thermal ambient test at a pressure value corresponding to the type of mission.
+Thermal balance phase(s), if required, shall be included in the thermal vacuum test or in the thermal test at a pressure value corresponding to the type of mission.

-E.g. for very dissipative equipment, equipment with important thermal gradients at vacuum conditions, Earth atmospheric pressure, space station pressure or Mars pressure.
+E.g. for very dissipative equipment, equipment with important temperature differences at vacuum conditions, Earth atmospheric pressure, space station pressure or Mars pressure.

 ECSS-E-ST-10-03_0750177